jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 152 Bankrupt must vacate land or buildings if required to do so
 (1) The Assignee may require the bankrupt and any of his or her relatives to vacate any land or building that is part of the property vested in the Assignee under the bankruptcy.
-(2) If the Assignee's demand is not complied with, the Assignee may apply to a District Court for an order for possession of the land or building.
+(2) If the Assignee's demand is not complied with, the Assignee may apply to the District Court for an order for possession of the land or building.

 ### 153 Bankrupt's right to inspect documents
 (1) The bankrupt may at any reasonable time inspect, and take extracts or copies of,—